philanderson888/course-notes/Cyber.md

 # Cyber

+## Cyber Tools

+### Mimikatz

+mimikatz : can read plain text usernames and passwords on a Windows computer

+# Cyber Tools

+net user /domain - info about users in the domain

+net groups domainadmins - info about domain admins etc

+net groups domaincontrollers /domain - information about groups in the domain

+Shares - provide useful information

+Sharepoint - can be used to glean information about the network

+wireshark : used to glean hardware and hostnames

+responder : responds to DNS broadcasts and deceives computers into revealing their NTLMv2 salted hash

+Hashcat - brute force hash-cracking tool.

+Wordscrape - go through whole intranet

+Targeted Spray

+Sysvol : Copy all data from it eg scripts, users, usernames, hostnames, group policies, groups

+powershell empire

+evil jinks : phishing platform

 Kim Zetter : Stuxnet was US and Israel.
 Book - Countdown to zeroday

 CyberArk bought Conjur who deal with DevOps